noahbcp/vidfret/README.md

 ## Installation

-1. Download the most recent JAR file from the releases or build it with Maven.
+1. Download the most recent JAR file from the [releases](https://github.com/noahbcp/vidfret/releases) or build it with Maven.
-2. Place in `Fiji.app/plugins/` directory
+2. Place the JAR in your `Fiji.app/plugins/` directory
 3. Restart Fiji

 ```